jcllobet/Spotify_Clone/README.md

 - Play full audio tracks.
 - Control playback (pause, volume, shuffle, etc).
-- Search
+- Search page
 - Log in and Sign Up
-- Add or edit your playlists.
-- "Responsiveness"
+- "Responsive"

 ## Try it out
 - Only localhost for now, will be available once we move into node and react modules :)